 Watering Needs: Water regularly during dry periods.

 Location Tips: Ideal for wildflower gardens or cottage gardens.
-Deadhead to prolong blooming.
+Deadhead flowers so they bloom for longer.

 Hollyhocks are tall, stately plants with flowers that attract hummingbirds and butterflies.